Convergence Bound and Critical Batch Size of Muon Optimizer: Numerical Experiments

+The experiments are organized into three complementary tiers.
+First, a \emph{controlled full-Muon setting} (Teacher-Student task, Appendix~\ref{app:gradnorm_proxy}) that exactly matches the theoretical assumptions serves as a direct, quantitative test of the convergence proxy and CBS \NEWADD{lower bound} formulas.
+Second, \emph{practical-scale vision experiments} (ResNet/CIFAR, VGG/CIFAR-100) test whether qualitative predictions (CBS ordering among variants, $\beta$--CBS monotonicity, and weight-decay effects) transfer to realistic architectures under the standard hybrid optimizer.
+Third, a \emph{language-modeling workload} (Llama/C4) probes whether the key trends generalize to a substantially different domain, serving as a practical relevance check rather than a strict theory validation.

-We used the \cifar dataset with \resnet.
-For each experiment, we performed a grid search over hyperparameters, primarily the learning rate, using a base batch size of 512.
-For other batch sizes, we adjusted the learning rate using the square root scaling rule for Muon and AdamW.
-For Momentum SGD, we tested both square root and linear scaling rules.
-All experiments were run five times with different random seeds, and we recorded the mean and standard deviation.
-We also include in the Appendix \ref{app:additional} the results from the workload in which \vgg was trained on \cifarh.
-Further details on the experimental protocol are provided in Appendix \ref{app:exp_detail}
+\paragraph{Experimental Setup} { For \cifar and \cifarh experiments, unless otherwise stated, we tuned the learning rate by grid search at a base batch size of 512 and applied square-root scaling for Muon and AdamW; for Momentum SGD we tried both square-root and linear scaling.
+Each configuration was run five times with different seeds and we report mean and standard deviation.
+For \cfour dataset \footnote{\url{https://huggingface.co/datasets/allenai/c4}} we trained \llama with sequence length 2048 and batch sizes from 64 to 8192.
+SFO complexity is measured as \emph{steps}~$\times$~\emph{batch size}.
+Further details of the experimental protocol are in Appendix~\ref{app:exp_detail}. } Details of the tuning protocol and compute fairness considerations are provided in Appendix~\ref{app:exp_detail}.

+In the vision workloads, we follow common practice and use a {hybrid} optimizer (Muon on matrix-shaped parameter blocks and AdamW on the remaining parameters).
+This reflects the standard deployment of Muon: since the original release \citep{jordan2024muon}, Muon has been applied exclusively to matrix-shaped (2D) parameters while a separate optimizer (typically AdamW) handles biases, normalization layers, and embedding vectors.
+We therefore adopt the same hybrid configuration in our practical-scale experiments to ensure our results are directly relevant to practitioners.

+\paragraph{Two-level validation strategy: full Muon vs.\ hybrid Muon.} Our theory analyzes a single matrix parameter updated entirely by Muon, whereas practical implementations use a hybrid optimizer (Muon on matrix-shaped blocks, AdamW on the rest).
+To bridge this gap, we employ a two-level strategy: (i)~a \emph{controlled full-Muon setting} (Appendix~\ref{app:gradnorm_proxy}) that exactly matches the theoretical assumptions, confirming the convergence proxy $X/T + Y/\sqrt{b} + Z$ ($R^2 \approx 0.914$) and CBS scaling $b^\star \propto 1/\varepsilon^2$; and (ii)~\emph{practical-scale hybrid experiments} (ResNet/CIFAR, VGG/CIFAR, Llama/C4) showing that qualitative predictions (CBS ordering, $\beta$--CBS monotonicity) transfer to the hybrid regime.
+This transfer is expected because the Muon component dominates, gradient noise scales are highly correlated across layer types \citep{gray2024normalization}, and the CBS predictions depend only on hyperparameter ratios, not problem-specific constants.

+\paragraph{Theory-aligned stopping proxy: gradient-norm threshold.} Our theory upper-bounds the {average expected full-gradient norm}.
+To better align experiments with this proxy, we additionally report a gradient-norm–based stopping metric.
+For each run, we track the Frobenius norm of the (mini-batch) gradient, $g_t := \|\nabla f_{\mathcal{S}_t}(W_t)\|_{\rm F}$, and define a smoothed estimate $\tilde g_t$ via an exponential moving average (EMA) over steps.\footnote{